tm4roon/pytorch-translm/README.md

 ## Usages
 ### Pre-training
-The dataset for fine-tuning must be text file.
+The dataset for fine-tuning must be a text file.
 The input sentence must be segmented to words by whitespace.
-If you want to use gpu, please set option `--gpu`.
+If you want to use GPU, please set the option `--gpu`.

 ```sh
 python train.py pretrain \